 Pudendal neuralgia is persistent pain related to the pudendal nerve.
-Your pudendal nerve runs from your lower back, along your pelvic floor muscles, out to your perineum (the skin between your pubic bone and your tailbone).
+Your pudendal nerve runs from your lower back, along your pelvic floor muscles, out to the skin between your pubic bone and your tailbone (perineum).

-It supplies the skin between the anus and the clitoris (or penis) as well as the muscles of the urethra and the anus (see light green area below) and some of the pelvic floor muscles.
+It signals when the skin between the anus and the clitoris (or penis) is touched, and contracts the muscles of the urethra and the anus (see light green area below) and some of the pelvic floor muscles.

 The nerves throughout our bodies are supple and stretchy.
 They slide smoothly when we go about our everyday lives.
 Think about how far the nerves in your arms stretch when you reach above your head.
 We can also gently squash them for a while before they let us know, like the ‘dead arm’ feeling of pins and needles.
 They usually recover fairly quickly, too.